snowiow/snowiow.github.io/posts/vpc-peering-with-mongodb-atlas-and-aws-in-terraform.md

 So there you have it.
 A VPC peering connection between MongoDB Atlas and our own AWS VPC, which is applicable in a single command, thanks to terraform.
-I created this post because there are many useful resources scattered around about this topic, but there is no single resource which combines them all.
+I created this post because there are many useful resources scattered around about this topic, but there is no single resource which combines them all together.
 So I hope this is of help for anybody who is trying to achieve something similar.